The Metal-Poor Stellar Halo in RAVE-TGAS and its Implications for the Velocity Distribution of Dark Matter: Abstract

 A separate approach has been to take the velocity distribution directly from $N$-body simulations, which trace the multi-body gravitational interactions in a galaxy's hierarchical formation process.
 DM-only simulations typically find deviations from the SHM, with distributions that extend to higher velocities and show a deficit in the peak region~\citep{Vogelsberger:2008qb,MarchRussell:2008dy,Fairbairn:2008gz,Kuhlen:2009vh,Mao:2012hf}.
 Some of this tension appears to be relieved when baryonic physics is included in the simulation~\citep{Ling:2009eh,Pillepich:2014784,Bozorgnia:2016ogo, Kelso:2016qqj, Sloane:2016kyi, Bozorgnia:2017brl}.
 These results are sensitive to the different realizations of Milky Way--like halos in the simulations, which emphasizes the importance of obtaining the true velocity distribution empirically.

-The challenges associated with modeling the DM's velocity distribution have led to sustained efforts to establish astrophysics-independent analysis strategies for direct detection experiments~\citep{Fox:2010bz,Fox:2010bu,Frandsen:2011gi,Gondolo:2012rs,HerreroGarcia:2012fu,DelNobile:2013cva,Feldstein:2014gza,Fox:2014kua, Feldstein:2014ufa,Anderson:2015xaa,Blennow:2015gta,Herrero-Garcia:2015kga,Gelmini:2015voa,Gelmini:2016pei,Gelmini:2017aqe, Gondolo:2017jro,Ibarra:2017mzt}.
+The challenges associated with modeling the DM's velocity distribution have led to sustained efforts to establish astrophysics-independent analysis strategies for direct detection experiments~\citep{Fox:2010bz,Fox:2010bu,Frandsen:2011gi,Gondolo:2012rs,HerreroGarcia:2012fu,DelNobile:2013cva,Feldstein:2014gza,Fox:2014kua, Feldstein:2014ufa,Anderson:2015xaa,Blennow:2015gta,Herrero-Garcia:2015kga,Gelmini:2015voa,Gelmini:2016pei,Gelmini:2017aqe, Gondolo:2017jro,Ibarra:2017mzt,Fowlie:2017ufs}.
 These methods are primarily useful in comparing the consistency of results between different experiments.
 However, one still needs to know the velocity distribution to accurately infer the bounds on (or observed properties of) the DM mass and scattering cross section.

-In~\cite{eris_paper}, we showed that metal-poor halo stars serve as effective tracers for the kinematics of the virialized DM.
-In the $\Lambda$CDM paradigm, this correspondence arises from the fact that the oldest stars in the halo---like the DM---originated primarily from satellites that merged with the Milky Way~\citep{1978MNRAS.183..341W, Johnston:1996sb, Helmi:1999uj, Helmi:1999ks, Bullock:2000qf, Bullock:2005pi,Cooper:2009kx}.
-Indeed, the chemodynamical properties of the stellar halo appear to be inextricably linked to the details of a galaxy's formation history---specifically, the infall times, masses, and chemical compositions of the satellites that merged with it~\citep{Robertson:2005gv,Font:2005qs,Font:2005rm}.
-To probe this primordial stellar population, one can sample stars with increasingly suppressed iron abundances, [Fe/H].
-A star's metallicity provides hints to its origin.
-In particular, those that originated from low-mass satellites typically exhibit suppressed metallicity because star formation in these systems is abbreviated and turns off as it is tidally disrupted by the Milky Way.

-We demonstrated the correspondence between the kinematics of the DM and metal-poor stars explicitly using the \textsc{Eris} cosmological simulation~\citep{eris_paper}. \textsc{Eris} is one of the highest-resolution hydrodynamic simulations of a Milky Way--like galaxy~\citep{Guedes:2011ux,Guedes:2012gy,Pillepich:2014784,Pillepich:2014jfa,Genel:2014lma,2017MNRAS.469.4012S}.
+Previously, we showed that local metal-poor halo stars serve as effective kinematic tracers of the virialized DM using the \textsc{Eris} cosmological simulation~\citep{eris_paper}. \textsc{Eris} is one of the highest-resolution hydrodynamic simulations of a Milky Way--like galaxy~\citep{Guedes:2011ux,Guedes:2012gy,Pillepich:2014784,Pillepich:2014jfa,Genel:2014lma,2017MNRAS.469.4012S,2013ApJ...763...65A}.
 The DM and stellar velocity distributions in \textsc{Eris} approach each other as more metal-poor stars are considered.
+The results suggest that the velocity distribution of the local DM can be obtained directly from the corresponding distribution of the metal-poor stellar halo.
 Further study is needed using different $N$-body simulations to understand how the results drawn from \textsc{Eris} generalize to different merger histories, but these initial findings suggest a promising new method to trace the local DM velocities.